exogen/turbo-colormap/README.md

 distance) in the Turbo colormap.
 There is no interpolation; one of the 256 colors in the exact Turbo palette is always returned.

+For performance, this uses a pre-initialized k-d tree to perform nearest-neighbor search.

 | Function | Type |
 | ---------- | ---------- |
 | `snapToTurbo` | `(rgbColor: Color, cache?: Map<string, number> or undefined) => Uint8ClampedArray` |

 ### :gear: snapToIntensity

-Accepts an arbitrary RGB triplet and returns an intensity value (0-255).
-The intensity can either be used directly as a grayscale value, or as an index into the Turbo colormap.
+Accepts an arbitrary RGB triplet and returns the index (0-255) of the nearest Turbo color.
+This index can also be used directly as a grayscale intensity value.

 | Function | Type |
 | ---------- | ---------- |